-Pupils at Windmill are taught about aspects of personal safety through Protective Behaviours, RSHE and assemblies.
-For RSHE, Windmill Primary School subscribes to the Jigsaw Curriculum.
+Pupils at Windmill are taught about aspects of personal safety through Protective Behaviours, RSE and assemblies.
+For RSE, Windmill Primary School uses the Jigsaw Curriculum.

 Children gain an understanding of what it means to be safe and what they can do if they feel unsafe.
 Relationships and work on emotions form an important part of the work undertaken at Windmill Primary School.
-The school has a dedicated team of staff who support in school which is managed by the Deputy Headteacher.
-Within this team, our setting has a dedicated ELSCo (Emotional Literacy Support Coordinator) who organises appropriate interventions for some of our children and a Welfare Lead who supports our families in areas such as Early Help Assessment.
+The school has a dedicated team of staff who support in school which is managed by the Assistant Headteachers.
+Within this team, our setting has a dedicated ELS (Emotional Literacy Support) Coordinator who organises appropriate interventions for some of our children and a Welfare Lead who supports our families in areas such as Early Help Assessment.
 We encourage all our pupils to talk about and reflect on how they are feeling and are taught strategies for managing them.
-We are developing Zones of Regulation throughout the school, so pupils can indicate how they are feeling and will allow further follow-up with staff if needed.
+There are Zones of Regulation throughout the school, so pupils can indicate how they are feeling and will allow further follow-up with staff if needed.

-As part of the wider curriculum, Year 6 pupils will be taught the STAR Programme (STOP THINK ACT REFLECT) which does have a focus on drug awareness and the confidence to SAY NO!
-Year 6 pupils also attend Crucial Crew which is a multi-agency event organised through schools, by the police and supported by the fire service.
+As part of the wider curriculum, Year 6 pupils access the STAR Programme (STOP THINK ACT REFLECT) which includes a focus on drug awareness and the confidence to SAY NO!
+Year 6 pupils also attend Crucial Crew which is a multi-agency event organised through schools, by the police, fire service and other agencies.
 The aim is to raise awareness of safety issues among school children in Year 6 (aged 10-11).
 The event takes the form of a range of 20-minute interactive scenarios which cover a wide range of topics, each educating the students about a specific risk.